-Bringing together a star line up of speakers, the seminar will offer a unique opportunity to hear highly successful Victorian and global female leaders share their stories about how they’ve managed to navigate the impact of the coronavirus (COVID-19) pandemic with their business, as well as beyond the screen.
+Bringing together a star line up of speakers, the seminar offered a unique opportunity to hear highly successful Victorian and global female leaders share their stories about how they’ve managed to navigate the impact of the coronavirus (COVID-19) pandemic with their business, as well as beyond the screen.

 “The Global Victoria Women (GVw) initiative is about empowering all women in business.
 We’re constantly looking for innovative ways to help women connect and expand their global networks, provide opportunities to upskill their export capabilities, grow their organisation and celebrate the outstanding achievements of local and international women.
 Join us this December as we continue the GVw journey to inspire global possibilities.
 Together, I am confident we can take on the world!”
 Gönül Serbest, Chief Executive Officer, Global Victoria

-The Female Business Leader in 2020 will inspire and support your export journey by providing insights into how leading women representing multiple sectors, diverse perspectives and businesses of all sizes have been agile during this period of uncertainty.
+Designed to inspire and support women and their export journey, The Female Business Leader in 2020 provided insights into how leading women representing multiple sectors, diverse perspectives and businesses of all sizes remained agile during this period of uncertainty.

-Our seminar will be a true celebration of women’s leadership, culture and creativity in developing new and innovative ways of doing business.
+The seminar builds on the success of the first all-female inbound trade mission, the GVw Summit held in Melbourne March 2020 and was a true celebration of women’s leadership, culture and creativity in developing new and innovative ways of doing business.

 VIDEO: Introducing Dr Kiran Mazumdar-Shaw